 in % 1 year 3 years 5 years 10 since

-p.a. years fund's launch
+p.a. years tranche's

-Fund 1.73 -1.35 -0.16
+launch

+Fund 2.11 -5.51 -2.00 - -1.89

-The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates).
+The performance of the tranche RZ (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-retaining unit certificates with payment of capital gains tax and income-distributing unit certificates).

-The following graphic shows the annual performance of the investment fund's tranche S (VTA), income-retaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2022.
+The following graphic shows the annual performance of the investment fund's tranche S (A), income-distributing unit certificates, in EUR up to the cut-off date 12/31/2022.